 The NTSB determined the cause of this accident to be the pilot's failure to maintain sufficient airspeed, which resulted in a loss of control.

-A recent AOPA Air Safety Foundation Special Report on instructional safety found that 38 percent of dual-instruction maneuvering accidents were a result of practicing emergency procedures at low altitudes.
+An AOPA Air Safety Institute Special Report on instructional safety found that 38 percent of dual-instruction maneuvering accidents were a result of practicing emergency procedures at low altitudes.
 Set a "hard deck" (altitude) by which recovery from a simulated emergency will be made, and always leave an "out."

 Although this accident wasn't an instructional flight, the same principle applies.
 For example, an engine failure should be simulated with the throttle, not the mixture control or fuel selector.
 If the accident pilot had simulated the engine failure instead of shutting down and securing the engine, he would have had the additional power available for the go-around and may have not lost control and crashed.

-Other helpful studies and resources for students and instructors - including free online interactive courses - are available at the foundation's Web site.
+Other helpful studies and resources for students and instructors - including free online interactive courses - are available from the Online Education page.